ravencats111/stats220/content/assignments/assignment3.md

 [here](https://github.com/STATS-UOA/stats220/releases/download/v1.0/2018-citibike-tripdata.csv)
 to `data/` under your `Rproj` folder.

--   **You MUST use the Rmd template provided.** Download the template [here]() and save it to your `Rproj` folder.
+-   **You should use the Rmd template provided.** Download the template [here]() and save it to your `Rproj` folder.
 If you fail to compile the Rmd due to some missing packages, install these packages on your computer.